 Jing Fan, PhD

-Position title: Assistant Professor, Department of Nutritional Sciences; Investigator, Morgridge Institute for Research
+Position title: Associate Professor, Department of Nutritional Sciences; Investigator, Morgridge Institute for Research

 330 N Orchard St.